How To Approach Privacy & Data Compliance With New Technology

 Fueling Innovation

-When users feel comfortable sharing personal data, companies can gain unique insights to drive innovation.
-Privacy fears inhibit this, hindering competitiveness.
+When users feel comfortable sharing personal data, companies can gain unique insights to be creative.
+However, privacy fears hinder this approach and delay competitiveness.

 As data utilization increases in society, so does public awareness of the importance of data stewardship.

-Companies that ignore this do so at their peril.
-Those hoping to leverage data science must put privacy & data compliance at the core of operations.
+Companies that ignore this have to pay for damage recovery themselves.
+Those hoping to use data science must put privacy and data compliance at the core of operations.

-Data privacy relates to the allowable usage and sharing of user data in line with transparency commitments made when said data is provided by users.
+Data privacy means the allowable usage and sharing of user data with transparency commitments made when data is provided by users.
 Data protection deals more with safeguarding user data by ensuring databases, networks, applications, devices, backups, and other components are secured against unauthorized access or cyber threats.

-While distinct, robust data privacy and protection are both imperative for compliance, security, and ethics.
+While different, powerful data privacy and protection are both crucial for compliance, security, and ethics.
 Some key differences include:

-• It is related to allowable data usage/sharing
+- It is related to allowable data usage or sharing

 Data Protection